raycast/extensions/extensions/read-ai/README.md

 # Read AI for Raycast

-This extension for Raycast allows users to utilize OpenAI's Text-to-Speech (TTS) API to audibly read selected text.
-It's a convenient tool for those who prefer to listen rather than read or for visually impaired users who need text read out loud.
+Feeling too lazy to read?
+No worries, we've got you covered!
+This Raycast extension is your go-to solution for those moments when reading feels like a chore.
+Leveraging OpenAI's Text-to-Speech (TTS) API, it transforms selected text into speech in a style of your choice.
+Perfect for those who prefer to listen, as well as for visually impaired users who benefit from auditory content.
+Sit back, relax, and let the extension do the reading for you, in the way you like it.

 ## Features

-- **Text-to-Speech**: Convert any selected text into speech with a simple command.
-- **Language Translation**: Optionally translate text to a specified language before speaking.
+1. **Advanced Text-to-Speech**: Go beyond traditional text-to-speech with a range of reading styles.
+Choose to have your text read in a:
+   - Summary Style: Provides a concise summary of the text.
+   - Detailed Style: Offers a detailed explanation of the text.
+   - Audio Book Style: Delivers a rich and immersive storytelling experience.
+   - Educational Style: Explains the text in an educational and informative manner.
+   - Explain Code Style: Ideal for developers, this style focuses on clearly explaining code snippets.
+   - Code Review Style: Get your code reviewed out loud with constructive feedback and commentary.
+   - News Style: For an informative and formal tone, similar to a newscaster.
+   - Podcast Style: Enjoy a conversational and engaging tone, akin to listening to a podcast.
+   - Tweet Style: Perfect for reading out social media posts or short messages.
+   - SparkNotes Style: Provides a quick and easy understanding of complex literature.
+   - And more!
+2. **Adapt to Content Type**: The extension intelligently adapts its reading style based on the type of content, enhancing comprehension and engagement.
+3. **Personalization and Accessibility**:
-- **Voice Selection**: Choose from multiple voices to personalize the listening experience.
+   - Custom Voice Selection: Choose from a variety of voices to find the one that best suits your listening preference, whether it's for casual listening or professional use.
-- **Subtitles**: Display subtitles for the spoken text if needed.
+   - Language Translation: Broaden your horizons by translating and listening to content in different languages.
+   - Subtitles Option: For those who prefer visual aid, enable subtitles to read along with the spoken text, improving accessibility and understanding.
-- **Customizable Settings**: Adjust the temperature for AI responses, select the preferred GPT model, and choose the script style for the TTS output.
+   - Customizable AI Settings: Tailor the text-to-speech output to your liking by adjusting AI response temperature, selecting the preferred GPT model, and more.
+4. **Enhanced User Experience**:
+   - Ideal for Various User Groups: Whether you're a student, a professional, a developer, or someone who enjoys listening to content rather than reading it, this extension is designed to cater to a wide array of needs.
+   - Accessibility for Visually Impaired: This extension is particularly useful for visually impaired users, offering them a means to access written content in an audible format.

 ## Installation